 The 2004 Super Bowl halftime show overshadowed the Patriots’ win, and today it is eloquently remembered as Nipplegate.

 The show was produced by MTV and CBS Sports and was sponsored by America Online’s TopSpeed dial-up Internet software.
-Clearly, none of them thought that exposing a woman’s breast during one of the largest television events in history might actually be a bad idea.
+Clearly, none of them thought that exposing a Jackson’s breast during one of the largest television events in American history might actually be a bad idea.
 In the aftermath, Jackson said that a leather cover was supposed to expose a red lace bra underneath and that Timberlake accidentally removed all of Jackson’s costume.